Star Wars: Episode I – The Phantom Menace (novel)

 The Star Wars Episode I: The Phantom Menace novelization was written by Terry Brooks and published on April 21, 1999, by Del Rey.
-It is based on the script of the film of the same name and released with multiple covers, including Darth Maul, Obi-Wan Kenobi, Anakin Skywalker and Queen Amidala.
+It is based on the script of the film of the same name and was released with multiple covers, including Darth Maul, Obi-Wan Kenobi, Anakin Skywalker and Queen Amidala.
+The unabridged audiobook, published by Random House Audio, is narrated by Alexander Adams.
+The novelization is part of the 2007 Del Rey collection Star Wars: The Prequel Trilogy.